Josh-Wickens/football-reactions/README.md

 ## Navigation

-- A navigation bar is displaye at the top of every page to give users an easy way of navigating the website.
+- A navigation bar is displayed at the top of every page to give users an easy way of navigating the website.
 - On smaller screens this is changed to a burger for easier access to links to pages rather than reduce the size of the text.
 The current active page will be indicated by the white font so that users know where in the website they currently are.
 - The nav bar links change depending on whether the user is logged in or not.
 If the user is logged in, then they have access to all of the pages of the website.
 If the user is not logged in, then they only have access to the home, login, or signup pages on the navbar (although they will still have access to pages such as profiles, posts etc. So that if another user wants to share a link to their profile or a specific post on another website then they have the option to share it and others are still able to see the content of that page).